Lymphoma symptoms

 • itching all over the body that does not go away.

-Some types of lymphoma may cause other symptoms:
+The following types of lymphoma may cause other symptoms:

 B symptoms

-Lymphoma B symptoms are:
+Lymphoma B symptoms include:

-• heavy drenching night sweats
+• heavy, drenching night sweats

 • unexplained high temperatures